cabforum/smime/SBR.md

 ### 9.4.1 Privacy plan

-No stipulation.
+The CA SHALL publish a Privacy Policy that provides information on the data protection laws and regulations to which the CA conforms.
+The CA SHALL document where to obtain this information within Section 9.4.1 of the CA's CP and/or CPS.

 ### 9.4.2 Information treated as private

+The CA or RA SHALL treat all personal information about an Individual that is not publicly available in the contents of a Certificate or CRL as private information.

-If a Certificate includes the `subject:pseudonym` attribute, the CA or Enterprise RA that performed the validation of the Individual in accordance with [Section 3.2.4](#324-authentication-of-individual-identity) MUST treat information that links the Pseudonym to the real identity of the Subject of the Certificate as private.
-Disclosure requirements of this information SHALL follow applicable laws of jurisdiction of the CA or Enterprise RA that performed the validation of the Individual associated with the Pseudonym.
+If a Certificate includes the `subject:pseudonym` attribute, the CA or RA that performed the validation of the Individual in accordance with [Section 3.2.4](#324-authentication-of-individual-identity) MUST treat information that links the Pseudonym to the real identity of the Subject of the Certificate as private.
+Disclosure requirements of this information SHALL follow applicable laws of jurisdiction of the CA or RA that performed the validation of the Individual associated with the Pseudonym.

 ### 9.4.3 Information not deemed private